pytorch/serve/examples/usecases/llm_diffusion_serving_app/Readme.md

-## Multi-Image Generation Streamlit App by chaining LLaMA & Stable Diffusion using TorchServe, torch.compile & OpenVINO
+## Multi-Image Generation Streamlit App: Chaining LLaMA & Stable Diffusion using TorchServe, torch.compile & OpenVINO

 This Multi-Image Generation Streamlit app is designed to generate multiple images based on a provided text prompt.
 Instead of using Stable Diffusion directly, this app chains LLaMA and Stable Diffusion to enhance the image generation process.
 Here’s how it works:
 - The app takes a user prompt and uses [Meta-LLaMA-3.2](https://huggingface.co/meta-llama) to create multiple interesting and relevant prompts.